CWDE615/cwde615.github.io/_teaching/2021-spring-cot3100.md

 As my first experience teaching, I was a TA in the undergraduate discrete structures course at UF.
 This was my first experience teaching and I enjoyed teaching this course to the point that I became a TA for it across several semesters.
-Below are just some of the responsibilities I saw to in this role.

 Teaching Discussion Periods
 ======